michaelhoarau/amazon-forecast-tutorial/README.md

 ![Forecast import dataset pending](pictures/forecast_import_dataset_pending.png)

-10. The import is complete when [Active] is displayed in green as shown below:
+10. The import is complete when **Active** is displayed in green as shown below.
+Note that each dataset group can have up to three datasets, one of each dataset type: target time series (like the one we just created), related time series, and item metadata.

 ![Forecast import dataset active](pictures/forecast_import_dataset_active.png)